gustavocms/SciView/python_app/README.md

 ### Validate your environment works by running a simple TDMS viewer
     $ python tdms-snippets.py

+### Import a .tdms file to TempoDB
+Note: importing the EXAMPLE.tdms file could take a long time since there are millions of points in it

+    $ python import-tdms.py ../data/EXAMPLE.tdms

 ## Useful Links

 ### Background info on Diadem and TDMS file format